microsoft/go/eng/doc/fips/README.md

 There are typically two goals that lead to this document.
 Creating a FIPS compliant app is one.
 The other is to comply with internal Microsoft crypto policies that have been set for Go.
 This table summarizes common configurations and how suitable each one is for these goals.

 > This section assumes the use of Microsoft Go 1.21 or later.
+As of writing, Go 1.21 is scheduled for release in the second week of August 2023.
+>
+> 1.21 introduces `systemcrypto`, `requirefips`, and improvements to crypto fallback behavior.
+The Usage sections go into more detail about the differences between 1.19/1.20 and 1.21 in context.
+See also [the Go 1.21 changelog](#go-121).

 | Build-time config | Runtime config | Internal Microsoft crypto policy | FIPS behavior |
 | --- | --- | --- | --- |